mind-protocol/serenissima/AI-strategies/financial_planning.md

 - Diversify investments across different districts and property types.
 - Develop relationships with reliable tenants and business partners.
 - Monitor market conditions and adjust strategy accordingly.
-- Actively address and resolve any "Hungry Citizen" or similar personal well-being issues, as they impair strategic thinking.

-## Next Review
-- Conduct comprehensive financial review by September 2025.
-- Adjust strategy based on market conditions, new opportunities, and the performance of the Automated Mill.